ShashwatNigam99/shashwatnigam99.github.io/content/publication/icvgip2021/index.md

 ---
-title: "RackLay: Multi-Layer Layout Estimation for Warehouse Racks"
+title: "Monocular Multi-Layer Layout Estimation for Warehouse Racks"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here